44 scenarios — canonical answer and when the opposite is right.

 You need to fan out user events to ~10 downstream services and let each independently replay the last 7 days for backfill.

-You're designing internal service-to-service APIs across polyglot backends with strict latency SLAs and schema evolution.
+You're designing internal service-to-service APIs (Application Programming Interfaces) across polyglot backends with strict latency service level agreements (SLAs) and schema evolution.

 A collaborative editor needs sub-100ms updates across users.